-Past mistral-related studies are mostly localized (Drobinski et al., 2001a & b; Guénard et al., 2005), case-focused (Buzzi et al. 2003; Jiang et al 2003; Plačko-Vršnak et al., 2005), or very generalized (Buzzi et al.; 1986; Smith 1986; Tafferner 1990).
+- Past mistral-related studies are mostly localized (Drobinski et al., 2001a & b; Guénard et al., 2005), case-focused (Buzzi et al. 2003; Jiang et al 2003; Plačko-Vršnak et al., 2005), or very generalized (Buzzi et al.; 1986; Smith 1986; Tafferner 1990).
 However, little is known about the large-scale or synoptic state that induces, maintains and ends the mistral, beyond the mere presence of an upper level trough and a surface cyclone south of the Alps.
 The spatial and temporal variability within the mistral period remains poorly predicted, as is the mistral intensity and duration (Guénard et al., 2005).
 A systematic climatological classification of the large scale flow patterns associated with mistral events has, to the best of our knowledge, never been attempted.
-Therefore, this study is designed to address the following questions:

-- (i) Which upper-tropospheric features occur over the North East Atlantic and Europe during mistral days?
-Can they be classified into a coherent sequence of distinct, reccurring, dynamically significant flow patterns? - 90 (ii) How do the mistral upper-tropospheric flow types vary throughout the year?
+Therefore, this study is designed to address the following questions: - (i) Which upper-tropospheric features occur over the North East Atlantic and Europe during mistral days?
+Can they be classified into a coherent sequence of distinct, reccurring, dynamically significant flow patterns? - (ii) How do the mistral upper-tropospheric flow types vary throughout the year? - 90 (iii) Does the impact on the hydrological cycle vary according to the upper-tropospheric flow type?